-Every student at Sweet Home High School is required to pay a SHHS Student Body Activity fee.
-When paid, the student will receive a student body card.
-This card admits students to home athletic events, to student-sponsored dances, to play nights, and to events such as "MAY DAY (Some activities require a nominal fee in addition to the student body card-i.e. most dances require a \$3.00 admission fee or \$5.00 without a card.)
+Every student at Sweet Home High School shall receive a SHHS student body card.
+This card admits students to home athletic events, to student-sponsored dances, to play nights, and to other events.
+ALL dances require a student body card for entrance.
+Some events (i.e., dances) may include an additional cost for entrance.